mehtamishah/Misha-Mehta-Portfolio/README.md

 Here are some of the projects I have worked on over the last year.

 # Machine Learning
-## Project Breast Cancer Detection
+## Project Detecting breast cancer
 Built a classifier model to detect breast cancer. <br>

 Choosing a metric: It is important to set the metric of success before you actually implement the algorithm so you don't cheat.
 Since I was using an imbalanced dataset, instead of accuracy, I choose sensitivity as the model metric.
 The sensitivity of a test is its ability to determine the patient cases correctly.
 To estimate it, we should calculate the proportion of true positive in patient cases.
 Mathematically, this can be stated as: <br>